Geographic information system maps aim to protect homeland security

 The maps can also be powerful epidemiologic tools.
 If spatial data are linked to other data, sometimes being able to visually analyze a situation can provide a clue as to how a disease is spreading, down a creek or via a truck route, for example.
 And the list of potential benefits goes on.

 It may be awhile before all states have developed comprehensive layered GIS maps, but states are making progress.
-The maps will surely be useful in implementing the national animal identification plan (see JAVMA, Feb 1, 2004, page 348).
+The maps will surely be useful in implementing the national animal identification plan (see JAVMA, Feb 1, 2004).
 And while the primary aim is to protect agriculture and homeland security, some states have already discovered the maps can be useful for disaster response in general.

 During the summer of 2003, Indiana found their maps useful to identify people who had resources that could help the state's flood victims.